Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 { sound: true, fps: 1, hover_dist: 0 };
 ```

-`sound` is fairly obvious, as it can only be on or off, so it's a boolean.
+`sound` is straightforward, as it can only be on or off, so it's a boolean.

 The `fps` and `hover_dist` settings are slightly weird, though; You would think it would be the actual framerate (10 or 30) or hovering distance, but I didn't want to have someone modify the settings in a way that could make the game misbehave.
-I did, however, want to write the supporting code to be able to support more than two settings for both in the future, so I went with storing indexes instead of outright storing the framerate.
+I did, however, want to write supporting code to support more than two settings for both in the future, so I stored indexes instead of storing the game framerate.

 {{< nobottommargin >}}Now that I'm storing the settings data in a global variable, I'll use it while starting the main game loop to change the framerate:{{< /nobottommargin >}}
 ```js